 Common Issues And Concerns

 At this age you should not give your infant any type of medication without advice from your physician

 - The AAP recommends that all newborns be placed on their back to sleep in their own crib or bassinet.
 Use a firm mattress.
 No pillows, heavy blankets (only thin swaddle), or stuffed animals should be in the crib.
-Don't use positioners.
+Don't use positioners or bumpers.

 - Hold and cuddle your baby if crying; gentle motion seems to induce comfort and sleep.
 You can't spoil them at this age.